wifisensing/PicoScenes-github-pages/docs/userManual/installation.md

 - X3x0 Series: It is **not recommended to use a PCI-E cable-based connection** due to inefficiency in both hardware and cost.
 This method has two major drawbacks.
 Firstly, the PCI-E-based connection is hardware-inefficient as it requires one cable or extension card for each X3x0 device.
 This can be very expensive and may not be feasible for a desktop PC with limited spare PCI-E slots.
 Secondly, the UHD software does not support a hybrid combination of the PCI-E-based link and the GbE/10GbE-based link, further limiting its application.

-- X3x0 and N3x0 Series: We highly **recommend using 10GbE connection and the Intel X710 Quad Port 10 Gb Ethernet Adapter**.
+- X3x0 and N3x0 Series: We highly **recommend using a 10GbE connection and the Intel X710 Quad Port 10 Gb Ethernet Adapter**.
 This is a reasonable and cost-effective solution for connecting multiple X3x0 and N3x0 devices.
 It occupies only one full-size PCI-E slot but provides four 10GbE ports, allowing you to connect up to four X3x0 or N3x0 devices.

 - N2x0 Series: Consider using MIMO cables to achieve MIMO and phased array capabilities.
 However, note that MIMO cables have a narrow bandwidth.